 Some substances that a refinery’s chemical plant emits can be extremely poisonous.
 One such chemical that refinery officials always warn about is hydrogen sulfide.
 This highly lethal substance is odorless at high concentrations and has been the cause of many industrial workers experiencing fatal accidents.

-The noise levels that workers are exposed to while working in a refinery are so high that the wearing of earmuffs is strictly enforced.
+The noise levels that workers are exposed to while working in a refinery are so high that wearing earmuffs is strictly enforced.
 However, regardless of this safety culture, improper use and maintenance of safety equipment result in many cases of hearing loss yearly.
 Once the hearing has been damaged, the effects are often permanent resulting in lifelong disability.

 Very deep and painful cuts can be caused by falling debris or objects being launched at high velocity due to explosions.
 These lacerations can become serious if infected and, though not usually fatal, can result in permanent scarring.